ludovicm67/sympa-internship/README.md

 This documentation will explain you the authentication part for JMAP and give you the ressources you need to query what you want.

+## Report

+I had to write an intership report in French, so to build it just run `make report` if you don't already have the file `report.pdf`.

+# To conclude

+I hope you enjoyed my work!
+Feel free to correct if you see some typos or errors.
+This intership made me discover the opensource world, and working with such a great community is something very cool!
+I'm happy to be part of the community from now :smile: